 The heart of any employee advocacy platform has always been the sharing of content.
 That will continue to be the foundation of your program and should be encouraged in your work culture.

-Now what kind of content your employees share, depends on your Employee Advocacy and your Employee Recognition program.
+What kind of content your employees share depends on your Employee Advocacy and your Employee Recognition program.

 With an effective employee recognition program, your employees might use various social platforms to act as your advocates by: